theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

 # Uploading Files

 OnDemand Loop allows you to upload files from your HPC environment to supported remote repositories.
-Uploads are organized into **Upload Bundles**, which group a set of files and link them to a specific dataset in a remote repository.
+Uploads are organized into **upload bundles**, which group a set of files and link them to a specific target dataset in a remote repository.

 ---